nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 **Description**

-- Usually the semicolon is placed directly at the end of the binder.
-There are exceptions in which the semicolon is placed onto the following line instead:
-  - Multiline `inherit` statements
-  - Binders in which the value is a multiline `if` expression or nested operator.
+The semicolon is always placed on the same line as the expression it concludes.

 **Examples**